malemay/soybean_sv_paper/README.md

 GNU make should be installed by default on many Linux distributions.
 If not, please visit [their website](https://www.gnu.org/software/make/) for download and installation.

+Prior to querying the Makefile using GNU Make, you should have created files and directories pointing to all the required data and scripts as described above.
+One does not need to actually download the data, but can simply `touch` the files needed.
+This can be achieved automatically by running the convenience script `touch_files.sh`.

 Make describes dependencies using a set of targets which depend on a list of prerequisites, and includes for each target a so-called recipe of shell commands used to create the target from the prerequisites.
 To get a list of the available targets in the Makefile, simply type the following command while in the top-level directory of this repository: